The super cow who raised fire-affected calves

 "It didn't matter because they were easy to feed grain and hay and then of course we got the rain and got heaps of clover.
 You wouldn't know one from the other now."

-While the sixth steer had to be put down due to a wound, the remaining five were given antibiotics to treat smoke related issues and made a full recovery.
+While a sixth steer had to be put down due to a wound, the remaining five were given antibiotics to treat smoke related issues and made a full recovery.

 "We got four to suck the cow and the other two were too old to suck but they hung around with her nonetheless," she said.